privacybydesign/pbdf-website/pages/en/irma-verifier.md

 relevant attribute, the user can authenticate at your website.

 It is up to you to ask for all sorts of attributes from your users.
-But please be careful: upon logging into your website with IRMA, your customers must explicitly agree to reveal these attributes to you.
+But please be careful: upon logging into your website with Yivi, your customers must explicitly agree to reveal these attributes to you.
 When you ask too many, non-relevant or non-necessary, attributes, you may scare away (potential) customers.
-An important idea underlying IRMA is that only strictly necessary attributes should be requested at login.
+An important idea underlying Yivi is that only strictly necessary attributes should be requested at login.
 European privacy laws require *data minimization* and *purpose binding*, so that you are allowed to process only those personal data of your customers that are strictly necessary for the